dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 This document specifies the **DataJoint open-source framework**, a **free, Python-based library** that enables scientists to design, manage, and query relational data pipelines.
 It provides tools for **defining schemas, tracking dependencies, and integrating computations**.

+Setting up a fully operational scientific pipeline requires configuring **databases, object storage, compute infrastructure, and workflow automation**.

 While the open-source framework defines **computational data pipelines**, it does **not orchestrate computations or schedule jobs**.
 Users may:
 - Implement their own orchestration.
 - Integrate with **external workflow management systems** (e.g., Apache Airflow, Nextflow) for job scheduling and execution.

-## DataJoint Platform

-Setting up a fully operational scientific pipeline requires configuring **databases, object storage, compute infrastructure, and workflow automation**.
+- Use DataJoint's platform for a fully managed service.

 Additionally, pipeline functionality can be **enhanced** with:
 - **Graphical interfaces and dashboards** for interactive data exploration, analysis, and visualization.
 - **Integrations with external information systems**, such as **electronic lab notebooks (ELNs), LIMS, EMRs, instruments, and data acquisition systems**.

+## DataJoint Platform

 For research teams seeking a **fully managed solution**, [DataJoint Inc.](https://datajoint.com) offers its **Data Operations Platform for Scientific Research**—a **turnkey infrastructure** built around the open-source framework.